callumflack/therese-plath-realestate/_posts/2016-04-05-how-to-satisfy-fresh-tomato-cravings.markdown

 ---
 title: How To Satisfy Fresh Tomato Cravings
 date: 2016-04-05 17:16:00 +10:00
-permalink: "/blog/:slug/"
 published: false
 tags:
 - Suburb profiles
-header: Blog
-author: jodie
-list-img-full:
-list-text-left:
-list-text-truncate: 40
-hero-image: "/uploads/post-img-3.jpg"
+image: "/uploads/post-img-3.jpg"
-summary: The city of southern California, San Diego is locally known as ‘America’s Finest City’.
+summary: "The city of southern California, San Diego is locally known as ‘America’s Finest City’."
-layout: post
 ---

 The holidays bring with them thoughts of carving and serving delicious turkey dinners to your family and friends.
 Tradition has its fans, but perhaps this year you’d like to try a twist to your turkey recipe.
 If you have a gas grill and enjoy the smoky flavor of grilled meats, why not try Limberlost?